11 steps for PR Crisis Management

 - Will our bottom line be disrupted?

-- Will brand reputation be damaged - stakeholders, customers, prospects, industry?
+- Will our brand's reputation be damaged - stakeholders, customers, prospects, industry?

 You might think that any of the above would constitute a PR disaster.
 But, you’d ride them, if they occurred separately.
 Even a couple of them hitting simultaneously, would be manageable.
 All three?

-Before we talk full-blown crisis, let’s take a step back.
-Overreacting will heighten a potential issue.
+Before we talk about a full-blown crisis, let’s take a step back.
+Overreacting will only heighten a potential issue.

 Not every issue is a crisis…